Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Background and methods

 These are important considerations for ansatz design.
-A choice of ansatz that considers the available native gates, we call a \textit{hardware efficient ansatz} (HEA).
+A choice of ansatz that considers the available native gates, is known as a \textit{hardware efficient ansatz} (HEA).
 Whereas an ansatz based on unitaries formed of the problem Hamiltonian is known as the \textit{Hamiltonian variational ansatz} (HVA).
-For the local Hamiltonian $H= H_K$, where each $H_K$ consists of commuting Pauli operators, the HVA can be written~\cite{Wecker2015, Wiersema2020} as:
+For the Hamiltonian consisting of $k$-local terms, $H= H_K$, where each $H_K$ consists of commuting Pauli operators, the HVA can be written~\cite{Wecker2015, Wiersema2020} as:

 Initialization strategies to avoid barren plateaus have been proposed for both the HEA~\cite{Park:2024rim} and HVA~\cite{Park2024hamiltonian}.
-Such warm starts and initialization strategies show promise for VQEs, but are not guaranteed to find the global minimum, nor is there a general initialization strategy in subspaces containing the solution.
+However, while warm starts and related initialization strategies show promise for VQEs, they are not guaranteed to find the global minimum.
+Nor does there exist a general approach in subspaces containing the solution.
 This occurs for only a vanishing fraction of problem instances~\cite{Puig2025}.

+In \cite{Zhang2024Absence} it is proven that local Hamiltonians training finite or logarithmic local-depth circuits (FLDC) will not encounter barren plateaus.
+Here the two-dimensional Toric code is considered, which is a variant of the pure gauge part of the $\mathbb{Z}_2$ LGT.
+In general FLDC cannot be classically simulated for two dimensions and higher.

 VQEs are considered promising NISQ era algorithms since they do not require error correction, however they have no provable guarantees.
 To ask what problems can test VQEs at scale, invokes questions of trainability, so we know more and more the limitations of VQEs.
-It is therefore crucial to identify problems that are average-case hard to solve classically while being barren-plateau free.
+It is then crucial to identify problems that are average-case hard to solve classically while being barren-plateau free.